awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 **Pending fulfillment**
 When the constraints you specified \(if any\) are met and your maximum price is equal to or higher than the current Spot price, your Spot request goes into the `pending-fulfillment` state\.

 At this point, Amazon EC2 is getting ready to provision the instances that you requested\.
-If the process stops at this point, it is likely to be because it was cancelled by the user before a Spot Instance was launched\.
+If the process stops at this point, it is likely to be because it was canceled by the user before a Spot Instance was launched\.
 It may also be because an unexpected system error occurred\.

 | Status Code | Request State | Instance State |